chartjs/Chart.js/docs/docs/axes/cartesian/logarithmic.md

 title: Logarithmic Axis
 ---

-The logarithmic scale is use to chart numerical data.
-It can be placed on either the x or y axis.
+The logarithmic scale is used to chart numerical data.
+It can be placed on either the x or y-axis.
 As the name suggests, logarithmic interpolation is used to determine where a value lies on the axis.

 ## Tick Configuration Options

 The following options are provided by the logarithmic scale.
-They are all located in the `ticks` sub options.
+They are all located in the `ticks` sub-options.
 These options extend the [common tick configuration](index.md#tick-configuration).

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------